towolf/towolf.github.com/docs/PsychGLImageProcessing/Add2DConvolutionToGLOperator.markdown

 Filter a RGB\(A\) image: nrinputchannels = 3, nroutchannels = 3.
 Filter a RGB\(A\) image into grayscale: nrinputchannels = 3, nroutchannels = 1.
 Filter a luminance\(A\) image: inputchannels = 1, filteredoutchannels = 1.
-Generic filtering of 4\-channel data: nrinputchannels = 4, nroutchannels = 4.
+Generic filtering of 4-channel data: nrinputchannels = 4, nroutchannels = 4.

-'debug' Optional debug flag: If set to non\-zero, will output some debug info about the shader.
+'debug' Optional debug flag: If set to non-zero, will output some debug info about the shader.

 'shadertype' \(Optional\) The type of internal implementation to choose for